 Mother’s Day may still be the busiest day for restaurant owners, but that doesn’t make the winter holidays any less hectic.
+To deal with such huge demand it is imperative that restaurants have the best equipment possible.
+You should click here to view some of the most sought after refrigeration systems.
 According to 2014 data from OpenTable, nearly twice as many people dine at a restaurant on Christmas Eve as they do on an average day.
 Thanksgiving sees a spike, too, with 56 percent more people eating out than they do on the previous Thursdays.

 Can you blame them?